 Chair Modern Japanese Studies II

+The Chair of Modern Japanese Studies II interrogates in research and teaching topics in the fields of Japanese business and economics, economic sociology, and social policy.
 A particular focus lies on the Japanese employment and human resource management system, on Japanese and comparative social policies and their discourses, as well as on the social construction and business practises of traditional Japanese markets.
 While investigating these topics, the role and influence of demographic change, i.e. the decline and ageing of Japanese society, receives particular attention.
 Another area of interest is intercultural communication in Japanese business negotiations.

 The professorship Modern Japanese Studies encompasses teaching and research work on modern and contemporary Japan, using both cultural and sociological approaches.
 The extreme demographic developments and the polarisation of Japanese society through processes of deregulation and globalisation is a focus of the professorship.
 Another focus is gender analysis of media discourses as constructions of masculinity and femininity in pop-cultural products.
 A third topic of interest is the question of how deeply gender is embedded in political measures taken in the areas of welfare, labour, and family structure.